anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 They motivate the support of alternative enrollment protocols, based on the following examples of operational environments:

-* Rolling stock
+* rolling stock

-* Building automation
+* building automation

-* Electrical substation automation
+* electrical substation automation

-* Electric vehicle charging infrastructures
+* electric vehicle charging infrastructures

-* Infrastructure isolation policy
+* infrastructure isolation policy

-* Sites with insufficient level of operational security
+* sites with insufficient level of operational security

 # Terminology {#terminology}

 {::boilerplate bcp14-tagged}

-This document relies on the terminology defined in {{RFC8995}}
+This document relies on the terminology defined in {{RFC8995}}, {{RFC5280}}, and {{IEEE_802.1AR-2018}}.
-and {{IEEE.802.1AR-2018}}.
 The following terms are defined partly in addition.

 asynchronous communication:
-: time-wise interrupted communication between a pledge and a registrar or PKI component.
+: time-wise interrupted delivery of messages, here between a pledge and a registrar or PKI component

 authenticated self-contained object:
-: data structure
-  that is cryptographically bound to the IDevID certificate of a pledge.
-  The binding is assumed to be provided through a digital signature of the actual object using the IDevID secret.
+: data structure that is cryptographically bound to the identity of its originator by an attached digital signature on the actual object, using a private key of the originator such as the IDevID secret.

 backend:
-: same as off-site
+: placement of a domain component separately from the domain registrar;
+  may be on-site or off-site

 BRSKI-AE:
-: Variation of BRSKI {{RFC8995}} in which BRSKI-EST, the enrollment protocol between pledge and the registrar including the RA, is replaced by alternative enrollment protocols such as Lightweight CMP.
+: BRSKI with **A**lternative **E**nrollment, a variation of BRSKI {{RFC8995}}
+  in which BRSKI-EST, the enrollment protocol between pledge and the registrar, is replaced by enrollment protocols that support end-to-end authentication of the pledge to the RA, such as Lightweight CMP.
-  To this end a new URI scheme used for performing the certificate enrollment.
-  BRSKI-AE enables the use of other enrollment protocols between pledge and registrar and to any backend RA components with end-to-end security.

 CA:
-: Certification Authority, which is the PKI component that issues certificates and provides certificate status information.
+: Certification Authority, which is the PKI component that issues certificates and provides certificate status information

 domain:
+: the set of all entities that have a trust anchor in common, independent of where the entities are deployed.
-: shorthand for target domain
+  This term is often used here as a shorthand for the target domain of a pledge.

+domain registrar:
+  the access point of the target domain for onboarding new devices, the pledges.
+  It decides whether pledges acceptable in the domain and facilitate their communication with their MASA and with the domain PKI.

 IDevID:
-: Initial Device IDentifier, provided by the manufacturer and comprising of a private key, an X.509 certificate with chain, and a related trust anchor.
+: Initial Device IDentifier of a pledge, provided by the manufacturer and comprising a private key and the related X.509 certificate with its chain

 LDevID:
-: Locally significant Device IDentifier, provided by the target domain and comprising of a private key, an X.509 certificate with chain, and a related trust anchor.
+: Locally significant Device IDentifier of a pledge, provided by its target domain and comprising a private key and the related X.509 certificate with its chain

 local RA (LRA):
-: RA that is on site with the registrar and that may be needed in addition to an off-site RA.
+: a subordinate RA that is close to entities being enrolled and separate from a subsequent RA.
+In BRSKI-AE it is needed if a backend PKI RA is used, and in this case the LRA is co-located with the registrar.

+MASA: Manufacturer Authorized Signing Authority, providing to pledges via the registrar a voucher containing a trust anchor for the target domain

 on-site:
-: locality of a component or service or functionality in the local target deployment site of the registrar.
+: locality of a component or service or functionality at the site of the registrar

 off-site:
-: locality of component or service or functionality in an operator site different from the target deployment site.
-This may be a central site or a cloud service, to which only a temporary connection is available.
+: locality of component or service or functionality, such as RA or CA, not at the site of the registrar.
+  This may be a central site or a cloud service, to which connection may be intermittent.

+PKI CA:
+: a CA in the backend of the target domain

 PKI RA:
-: off-site RA in the backend of the target domain
+: an RA in the backend of the target domain

 pledge:
-: device that is to be bootstrapped to the target domain.
+: device that is to be bootstrapped to a target domain.
   It requests an LDevID using an IDevID installed by its manufacturer.

 RA:
-: Registration Authority, which is the PKI component to which a CA typically delegates certificate management functions such as authenticating requesters and performing authorization checks on certification requests.
+: Registration Authority, the PKI component to which a CA typically delegates certificate management functions such as authenticating pledges and performing authorization checks on certification requests

+registrar:
+  short for domain registrar

 site:
-: the locality where an entity, e.g., pledge, registrar, RA, CA, is deployed.
+: the locality where an entity, such as a pledge, registrar, or PKI component is deployed.
+The target domain may have multiple sites.
-  Different sites can belong to the same target domain.

 synchronous communication:
-: time-wise uninterrupted communication between a pledge and a registrar or PKI component.
+: time-wise uninterrupted delivery of messages, here between a pledge and a registrar or PKI component

 target domain:
-: the set of entities that the pledge should be able to operate with and that share a common local trust anchor, independent of where the entities are deployed.
+: the domain that a pledge is going to be bootstrapped to

-# Requirements and Mapping to Solutions {#req-sol}
+# Basic Requirements and Mapping to Solutions {#req-sol}

-## Basic Requirements {#basic-reqs}

-There are two main drivers for the definition of BRSKI-AE:

-* The solution architecture may already use or require a certificate management protocol other than EST.  Therefore, this other protocol should be usable for requesting LDevID certificates.

-* The domain registrar may not be the (final) point that authenticates and authorizes certification requests, and the pledge may not have a direct connection to it.
-  Therefore, certification requests should be self-contained signed objects.

-Based on the intended target environment described in {{sup-env}} and the application examples described in {{app-examples}}, the following requirements are derived to support authenticated self-contained objects as containers carrying certification requests.
+Based on the intended target scenarios described in {{sup-env}} and the application examples described in {{app-examples}}, the following requirements are derived to support authenticated self-contained objects as containers carrying certification requests.

 At least the following properties are required for a certification request:

-* _Proof of possession_: demonstrates access to the private
-  key corresponding to the public key contained in a certification request.
+* Proof of possession: demonstrates access to the private key corresponding to the public key contained in a certification request.
-  This is typically achieved by a self-signature using the corresponding private key.
+  This is typically achieved by a self-signature using the corresponding private key but can also be achieved indirectly, see {{RFC4210, Section 4.3}}.

-* _Proof of identity_, also called _proof of origin_:
-  provides data origin authentication of the certification request.
+* Proof of identity, also called proof of origin: provides data origin authentication of the certification request.
   Typically this is achieved by a signature using the pledge IDevID secret over some data, which needs to include a sufficiently strong identifier